Look after your eyes

 Protect your eyes from the sun

-Never look at the sun directly, even when something exciting is happening, such as an eclipse.
+Never look at the sun directly, even when something exciting such as an eclipse is happening.
 Doing so can cause irreversible damage to your eyesight and even lead to blindness.
 Several studies also suggest sunlight exposure is a risk factor for cataracts.

 Wearing a wide-brimmed hat or sunglasses can help protect your eyes from UV rays.
 The College of Optometrists recommends buying good-quality dark sunglasses – these needn't be expensive.